Diet and cancer - acrylamide, artificial sweeteners, green tea, soy, tomatoes and vitamin supplements

 Saccharin is one of the best studied of the artificial sweeteners.
 Some studies in the 80s found that it could cause bladder cancer in rats.
 Because of this, the Canadian government banned saccharin, and the American government warned that it could cause cancer.
 We now know that these effects were specific to rats and not relevant to humans.
 Bladder cancer risks are the same even in diabetics, who use sweeteners more frequently, and in people who lived through WWII, when saccharin use was high.

 Aspartame, another type of sweetener, was also the subject of a cancer scare.
-This was because of an article linking it to rising brain cancer rates.
+This was because of an article linking it to rising brain tumour rates.
 This article had very little scientific basis and many later studies showed that aspartame, like saccharin, was safe for humans.

 Another study in rats raised the alarm again but the European Food Safety Authority (EFSA) found that the study had some major flaws.
 The EFSA’s report concluded that aspartame does not increase the risk of cancer below the daily recommended level.
 Even people who consume a lot of sweetened foods take in well below this amount.